-Several other similar, but untested, structural - stratigraphic settings are known within the licence.
-It is intended that these targets be systematically drill tested.
-Given the proximity to the Tara Mine operations and infrastructure the economic threshold for discovery is significantly less than in a greenfield setting.
+Several untested, structural - stratigraphic settings similar to those at Tatestown-Scallanstown are known within PL 1440R.
+The intention is to continue a systematic test of those targets.
+Given the proximity to the Tara Mine operations infrastructure the economic threshold for discovery will be significantly less than in a greenfield setting.